Valgeir Lunddal Friðriksson

-Valgeir Lunddal Friðriksson (born 24 September 2001) is an Icelandic professional footballer who plays as a right-back for German club Fortuna Düsseldorf and the Iceland national team.
+Valgeir Lunddal Friðriksson (born 24 September 2001) is an Icelandic professional footballer who plays as a right-back for Danish Superliga club Viborg, as well as the Iceland national team.

 Club career

 On 28 December 2020, Valgeir signed his first professional contract with Häcken.
 Valgeir made his professional debut with Häcken in a 2–0 Svenska Cupen win over Dalkurd FF on 21 February 2021.
 On 30 August 2024, Fortuna Düsseldorf announced his signing and that Valgeir would wear the number 12 jersey.

+Valgeir joined Danish Superliga club Viborg on 12 August 2026, signing a three-year contract.

 International career

 Valgeir was a youth international for Iceland, and was called up to represent the Iceland U21s at the 2021 UEFA European Under-21 Championship.

 He made his debut for Iceland national team on 4 June 2021 in a friendly against Faroe Islands.